dottjt/plastic/chapters/06-date.md

 ### Arrival at her apartment

 Blah.
 Blah.
 Blah.
 Twirple.
 Twerp.
-Smitten, hee.
+Twat.
+Surrrpple.
+Schlop.
+Slosh.
 Barmy.
 Larmy.
-Surple.
-Cat-anya.
-Slosh.
 Plum.
 Sempre.
 Empire.
 Oh.
 Empire?
 Zanana.
 Tempelio.
 Adarsh.
 Fremisimo.
 Palundius.
 Mant.
 Cultun.
 Splatoot.
+Eippal.
+Wzender.
+Mollat.
+Cat-anya.
+Howwel.
+Venner.
 Natura.
 Nervous.
 Excited.
 Quaint.

 I felt sick.
-My heart wretched tight.
-My eyes tumbled around in violent hurl of breakfast.
-My immediate vicinity a mere outline of dissolved potential.
-Shapes mimicing bread crust.
-Explosions of yeast in my stomach.
+Heart wretched tight.
+Eyes tumbled violent.
+A hurl of mirage.
+Tenderised.
+Stripped.
+Breakfast.
+A sidewalk of sausage.
+Mahogany.
+Fuck.
+My immediate vicinity.
+A mere outline of dissolved potential.
+Shapes n' sounds.
+Our friendly dynamic duplicit dynamo duality duo.
+That's right.
+That's right.
+That's right!
+Pow!
+Wow!
+OMG!?
+The bread.
+The butter.
+My mouth.
+An explosion of yeast.
+Rumbling through my stomach.
+Beautiful boy.
+Lovely Liam.
+Teeth like corroded rubber.
 I accidentally bump into a child with a flower crown.
 She dies.
 Her entire body splits in half, snapping her frame in two.
-The screaming is unbearable.
+Her stupid moronic screaming, an unbearable shriek of lousy attention-seeking bullshit.
 It is like choking on ice.
-I attempt to run away, but the relativity pulls me back, forcing the adrenaline through my tears.
+Fuck her life.
+It is shit.
+I attempt to run away, but the relativity pulls me back.
+Forcing the adrenaline to flow through my tears.
+Tear tearing the torn tear.
 I begin touching myself uncontrollably.
-I just want to be me.
+I just want to be.
+Let me be me.
+Be me be.
+Let.

 I arrived at the street of plenty, embalmed in a couldron of anxiety.
 Umbrella in hand, happy to appear relevant in this giant boardgame of a neighbourhood.
 Perhaps I'll be mugged today by a giant elf with pointy ears.
-I walked my way along each house, appreciation the community of tall wall-bearing ceilings
+I walked my way along each house, appreciation the community of Victorian terrace walls, supporting the Edwardian ceilings stolen from the rich.
+Cracked and relished by the rusted tin roofs engulfed in common ivy, born from the mismatch furniture which sat outside on the front porch.
+I pictured Milo being fucked on the cream leather couch, faded  while holding a beer.

+The sharehouse she lived in was no different.
+Another piece of brown real estate to be played on this board of extradition.
+I walked up to the

  and cracked walls, relished by the old tin roofs archivist love to

  The northern end of town.
 Old brick houses,

  A wholesome exchange of flavoured tinnitus, sneaking itself scalloped into the vice of your dreams.